madhurdeepjain/CFD_18/README.md

 2. Statistics

 ### General Guidelines
-Along with it a framework will be designed to provid basic guidlines for people struck in these disasters.
+Along with it a framework will be designed to provide basic guidelines for people stuck in these disasters.

 ### Statistics
 This section shows our analysis of disasters during the course of last 50-60 years.
-The data is presented in statistical and graphical format.
+The data will be presented in both statistical and graphical format.